 This means you need to make sure legitimate users can only access as much as they need to, and illegitimate users can't access anything.

 Make sure all users use strong passwords.
-The Force Strong Passwords plugin will let you enforce this.

 You should also use two-factor authentication.
 This requires that you enter a code in addition to your username and password to log into your site.
 It's the same idea behind ATM security: you need something you have (a card) and something you know (the PIN).